Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

    to avoid the visual "noise".

-We're going to define several :term:`view callable` functions then wire them into :mod:`pyramid` using some :term:`view configuration` via :term:`ZCML`.
+We're going to define several :term:`view callable` functions then wire them into :app:`Pyramid` using some :term:`view configuration` via :term:`ZCML`.

 The source code for this tutorial stage can be browsed via